StevenWu2001/Yi-Bot/README.md

 RIOTKEY = #YOUR RIOT API KEY
 ```

-You will need to create your own Discord bot from Discord's developer portal and copy the bot token there.
-The Riot API key can be obtained from Riot's API website.

 ## Overview
 ### The bot supports the following commands: ```!guide```<br/>
 ``` !show lol rank #playerName ``` <br/>